Industrial Weather Stations

 8. Select Appropriate Data Transmission Mode

-Choose a transmission mode based on distance, stability, and reliability—options include RS485, 4-20mA, Wi-Fi, and GPRS.
+Pick a transmission mode based on distance, stability, and reliability.
+Your options are RS485, 4-20mA, Wi-Fi, and GPRS.

 9. Consider Post-Maintenance Needs